JeroenAdam/DIY-bookkeeping-app/README.md

 - book cash receipts
 - send private messages to my assistent

-This code is nothing to be proud of, I had no intent to do it according to best practices.
+This code is nothing to be very proud of, I had no intent to do it according to best practices.
 It was just top-down programming, aslmost no use of modules, split into files.